mdgolammafuz/Asset-Registry-with-Hyperledger-Fabric-2.3/README.md

 #### PEER

 * **peer container**: Runs the peer node
-* **couch db container**: Stores the state database of peer node
+* **couch db container**: Stores the state database of the peer node

 #### ORDERER

 * **orderer container**: Solo orderer node to keep dev environment simple.
-In a real-world network the ordering service is distributed with multiple nodes communicating with each other
+In a real-world network, the ordering service is distributed with multiple nodes communicating with each other

 #### CERTIFICATE AUTHORITY

 * **fabric-ca container**: root certificate authority for issuing membership certificates to all nodes and users.
-Since we will use single CA, our network is comprised of a single org called **“example dot com”**
+Since we will use a single CA, our network is comprised of a single org called **“example dot com”**

 #### TOOLING